eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. The Wallet Instance authenticates the PID Provider or Attestation Provider using the certificate referred to in [section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle).
-This ensures that the User can trust that the PID or attestation they are about to receive, is issued by an authenticated PID Provider or Attestation Provider respectively.
+This ensures that the User can trust that the PID or PID or attestation they are about to receive, is issued by an authenticated PID Provider or Attestation Provider respectively.
 See [section 6.6.2.2](#6622-wallet-instance-authenticates-the-pid-provider-or-attestation-provider) below describing how this will be done.